Drip Irrigation

 • Reuse warm-up or rinse water from sinks and showers/tubs to hand-water plants that need it.

-The following are exempt from Stage 2 irrigation restrictions:
+The following are exempt from restrictions:

 In addition, water users are encouraged to take the following recommended actions: